paxsonsa/website/README.md

           ```
       - Click next
       - Click 'Start campaign'
+- Connect the Mailchimp Campaign to the Cloudflare Worker:
   - Find the Mailchimp API key and List ID:
     - Login to Mailchimp
     - Get the API Key: